datacarpentry/shell-genomics/_episodes/04-redirection.md

 happened.
 But type `ls`.
 You should have a new file called bad_reads.txt.
 Take a look at it and see if it has what you think it should.

-If we use '>>', it will append to rather tha overwrite a file.
+If we use '>>', it will append to rather than overwrite a file.
 This can be useful for saving more than one search, for example:

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq > bad_reads.txt